umich-its-networking/python-packaging-training-2019-05/advanced/packaging-web-applications.md

 drwxr-xr-x  6 jonathoy  1410742483  192 May  8 13:56 mysite
 ```

+Next, we'll need to add some basic files to our package so that it fits the conventional structure.
+For the sake of simplicity, these files have already been created for you in the [Github repository](https://github.com/jonathoy/django-tutorial.git) that you cloned earlier so for the purposes of this tutorial we'll just need to move them into the proper directories

+You can modify these files as needed for your own application

-For our application, we should create a README with some basic instructions for how the app should be installed and configured
+First, we should create a README with some basic instructions for how the app should be installed and configured

 ```terminal
 $ cd django-polls